-It is easy for caregivers to become overwhelmed and lose sight of who their loved ones are, how they are feeling and what is most important to them.
+It is easy for dementia caregivers to become overwhelmed and lose sight of who their loved ones are, how they are feeling and what is most important to them.
 Understanding a dementia patient’s unique perspective can help ensure you are doing all you can to address both their physical and emotional needs in a dignified and compassionate way.

 These eight simple requests are what I want my family, my friends and the public to understand about me and other people living with this disease.
 I hope that you will use these wishes to guide you in your journey as a dementia caregiver.

 I have been diagnosed, not defined.
 See the real me.I am not a diagnosis or a statistic.
 I still have feelings, thoughts, dreams, hopes and plans.
 There are many things I can still do.
 I am not sitting in a wheelchair in a nursing home staring out the window—not yet.
 I am a vibrant, loving person.
 Always remember: I have Alzheimer’s disease, but it does not have me.